avi1o1/IIIT/README.md

 The repository is organized by courses, with each course having its own directory.
 Inside each course directory, you will find the following:

-- Assignments_N (if any) : Nth Assignment of the Course.
+- Assignments (if any) : Folder containing all the assignments done during the course.
-- Labs_N (if any) : Nth Lab of the Course.
+- Labs (if any) : Folder containing all the labs done during the course.
-- Projects (if any) : The projects completed during the course.
+- Projects (if any) : Folder containing all the projects done during the course.

 Feel free to explore the repository and access the code and documentation for each course.